Luke McCaffrey

 Luke McCaffrey Bio

-Luke McCaffrey is an American professional football wide receiver and return specialist for the Washington Commanders of the National Football League (NFL).
-He played college football for the Nebraska Cornhuskers and Rice Owls, originally at quarterback before switching to wide receiver at Rice.
-McCaffrey was selected by the Commanders in the third round of the 2024 NFL draft.
-A member of the McCaffrey football family, he is the son of Ed McCaffrey and the youngest brother of Max, Christian, and Dylan McCaffrey.
+Luke McCaffrey (born April 2, 2001) is an American professional football wide receiver and return specialist for the Washington Commanders of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and the Rice Owls, originally lining up at quarterback before switching to wide receiver at Rice.
+Selected by the Commanders in the third round of the 2024 NFL Draft, McCaffrey is the youngest son of former NFL wide receiver Ed McCaffrey and the youngest brother of Max, Christian, and Dylan McCaffrey.
+He is recognized for his versatility, his special-teams impact, and the deep football pedigree he brings from one of the most prominent families in American sports.

 Early Life and Background